Skip to main content

 Software developers can learn a range of programming languages, including Python, Java, JavaScript and C#, while completing their computer science degree.
 "A sufficient balance of hard and soft skills is an important element to have as a software developer,” said Bolton.

-There are two main types of software developers, according to BLS:
+There are different kinds of software developers.
+Two types, according to BLS, include:

 • Analyzing user needs and developing, testing and creating applications and programs to meet those requirements